Today's Articles

 Louis Till had been court-martialed on charges of the murder of an Italian woman and the rape of two others in Civitavecchia, Italy.
 After a lengthy investigation, he was convicted and executed by hanging near Pisa on July 2, 1945.
 But the details of Till's execution only fully emerged ten years later, after the murder of his son Emmett and the subsequent trial for that crime.
 By the early 1950s, Mamie and Emmett had moved to Chicago's South Side.
 Mamie met and married "Pink" Bradley, but they divorced two years later.
 Her son Emmett Till was killed in 1955.
 Till's death came three months before the Rosa Parks bus incident in Montgomery, Ala., and has been widely attributed with helping spark the civil rights movement.

 Till-Mobley turned her grief into a 40-year effort devoted to working with children in Christian activities.
 Mamie Till graduated from Chicago Teachers College in 1960 (now Chicago State University, 1971).
 She remarried one last time to Gene Mobley on June 24, 1957.
 She became a teacher, changed her surname to Till-Mobley, and continued her life as an activist, working to educate people about what happened to her son.
-1976, she obtained a master's degree in administration at Loyola University Chicago.
+In 1976, she obtained a master's degree in administration from Loyola University Chicago.
 In 1992, Mamie Till-Mobley had the opportunity to listen while Roy Bryant was interviewed about his involvement in her son's murder.

 With Bryant unaware that Till-Mobley was listening, he asserted that Emmett Till had ruined his life.
 He expressed no remorse and stated, "Emmett Till is dead.
 I don't know why he can't just stay dead."
 Two years later, in 1994, Roy Bryant died of cancer, aged 63.
 Mamie and Gene Mobley remained happily married until Gene's death from a stroke on March 18, 2000.
 Mamie Till-Mobley died of heart failure at Jackson Park Hospital on January 6, 2003, aged 81.
 The same year, her autobiography, Death of Innocence: The Story of the Hate Crime that Changed America, was published.
 Till-Mobley was buried near her son in Burr Oak Cemetery, where her monument reads, "Her pain united a nation."